mcleod-ideafix/3e/README.md

 Utility for handing files in a memory card formatted for a +3E enhanced Spectrum.
 Version 0.5alpha.

-(C)2009-2012 Miguel Angel Rodriguez Jodar (mcleod_ideafix).
+(C)2009-2025 Miguel Angel Rodriguez Jodar (mcleod_ideafix).
 GPL Licensed.
 For support, please check http://www.zxprojects.com

 CHANGELOG

+August, 25, 2025, v0.6
+- The section that is in charge of managing DSK files has been rewritten from scratch.
+Now it fully supports DSK and EDSK formats.
+It even supports extended geometries, such as the ones created by CPCDiskXP.
+- Yet, the source code is sort of spaguetti code in many places, and I'm a bit embarrased about that.
+- Source code changes: all references to u8, u16, etc, have been replaced by proper stdint.h types: uint8_t, uint16_t, etc.
+- An addition side utilityt has been added: 3edisk, to list and get files from DSK files.
 January, 14, 2012
 - Added a small utility, hdf2hdf256 to assist converting 8-bit HDF files into HDF256 format, so "3e" can handle it correctly.
 It's a single C file you can comple with: gcc -O hdf2hdf256 hdf2hdf256.c .
 Windows executable is included.

-January, 8, 2012
+January, 8, 2012. v0.5alpha
 - Fixed an inconsistency with return values for the backend mode.
 Now the front-end won't treat as an error if the image file is not a HDF file, but RAW.